Nolan-O/Oryx-AC/README.md

 # Building

 Depends on smlib.
 All you need to do is make sure you've specified your timer in oryx.inc by defining either `notimer` or `bTimes`.
+There is also a [fork by shavit](https://github.com/shavitush/Oryx-AC) for his timer.
+It will not be merged into this repository due to it also being a complete rewrite.
 Build each file manually with the sourcemod compiler, like usual.

 # Documentation
 A lot of this info is found in oryx.inc too.